The 30–45 y.o. Woman’s Guide to Lagos Portugal

 Manicure / eyelashes / brows etc: Pura Beaute.
 Also easy online booking, parking close.

-Spa: Cascade resort has sauna and pool where you can get a day pass and relax in a robe 🙂
+Spa: Cascade resort has sauna and pool where you can get a day pass and relax in a robe.
+Or in Praia da Luz, have a blissful visit to SAL Spa.

 Where to eat: